Tsaousis/HCI-NTUA/README.md

 # HCI-NTUA

-### Are you in a desperate search to find a mate for your pet Sugar Glider Squirrel, but despite the time you have wasted you have not found yet?
+### Are you in a desperate search to find a mate for your pet Sugar Glider Squirrel, but despite the time you have wasted you have not found one yet?

 ## The waiting is over!